Ararat Gocmen

 ararat.gocmen.19@ucl.ac.uk

 Hello!
-I am a Ph.D. candidate in Economics at UCL, specializing in Labor Economics and Finance.
+I am a Ph.D. candidate in Economics at University College London.

-I study the interactions of labor markets with capital markets and their implications for inequality.
-I hold an AB in History from Princeton University, an MSc in Economics from UCL, and an MA in Intellectual History and Political Thought from QMUL/UCL.
-Prior to my graduate studies, I worked in the Portfolio Analytics Group at BlackRock.
+I hold an AB in History from Princeton University and, as a Marshall Scholar, earned an MSc in Economics from UCL and an MA in Intellectual History and Political Thought jointly from QMUL and UCL.
+Previously, I worked in BlackRock's Portfolio Analytics Group in New York.

 Working Papers